Elvis-aws/Dev-Assoc-AWS/S3 Transfer Acceleration/s3-transfer-acceleration.md

 - Set transfer acceleration to true in the S3 Client
 - S3 uploads the file from the destination bucket and stores in an Edge location
 - Using the private AWS network
+- This is an s3 service and can only transfer objects